 - Prolonged fever with worsening cough

 If your child’s fever persists beyond 5 days or if the cough is worsening with breathlessness, this may indicate the presence of an evolving lung infection (pneumonia).
 Antibiotics may be required after a consult with your doctor.
 Blood tests or chest X-ray may be performed.

 - Sore throat

-Streptococcus is a bacteria that can cause high fever with sore throat.
+Streptococcus is a bacteria that can cause high fever with a sore throat.
 Antibiotics are required.
 However, remember the majority of sore throats are caused by viruses.
 Your child’s doctor will advise you on the appropriate management.